David and Stephen Flynn: Early life and education

-David and Stephen Flynn were born on 12 December 1979 in Calgary, Alberta, Canada, to Irish parents.
+David and Stephen Flynn were born on 12 December 1979 in Calgary, Alberta to Irish parents.
 The family returned to Ireland six months later and settled in Greystones, County Wicklow, where the brothers were raised.
 They attended St Laurence's and St Kevin's National Schools, followed by Presentation College in Bray.
 During school, they were both active in sports and received accolades including Rugby Player of the Year and Sportsman of the Year in their final year of secondary school.

 Stephen Flynn earned a Bachelor of Commerce and a Master's in E-Commerce at University College Dublin.
-David studied Business at Dublin Institute of Technology (DIT).
+David studied Business at Dublin Institute of Technology.
 After university, they travelled extensively — David spent time in South Africa intending to pursue a career as a professional golfer, while Stephen worked as a snowboard instructor in Canada.
-These travels sparked their interest in plant-based diets and the connection between food, health, and sustainability.
+During this time they became interested in plant-based diets and the connection between food, health, and sustainability.